 Anyone who suspects that a child is being abused and/or neglected or is at risk of being abused and/or neglected may make a report to child protection authorities.

-Nationally, in 2012-13, members of the police force, followed by school personnel and social workers, most commonly made notifications.
-The least common sources of notifications were from child care personnel and children/young people reporting risks to their own wellbeing/safety.
+Nationally, in 2015-16, members of the police force, followed by school personnel, medical professionals and family members were the most common sources of notifications that lead to investigations.
+The least common sources of notifications were from child care personnel and children/young people reporting risks to their own wellbeing/safety (AIHW, 2017b, Table S6).

 Do child protection statistics tell us how many children are abused or neglected in Australia?

 Child protection statistics tell us how many children come into contact with child protection services.
 They are the only data routinely collected in Australia that give an idea of the number of children experiencing child abuse and neglect.
 However, there are several problems (see Box 3) with these data that has resulted in some children who have been abused or neglected not being included in child protection statistics; and some who have not been abused or neglected being included in child protection statistics.

 Child protection statistics are the best available indicator of the extent of the problem of child abuse and neglect in Australia.
 However, they do not reveal with accuracy how many children in the community have been abused or neglected.

 Box 3: The limitations of child protection statistics as an indicator for child maltreatment incidence